Victoria’s Secret Model Candice Swanepoel Sizzles In A Black Bikini During Swimwear Shoot

 Candice Swanepoel’s incredible bikini body was put on display once again as she modeled another bikini from her Tropic of C swimwear line.
-The 30-year-old Victoria’s Secret model gave fans a look at her flawless figure in two new photos this week as she struck some sultry poses in a black two-piece from her collection called the South Pacific.
+The 30-year-old Victoria’s Secret model gave fans a look at her flawless figure in two new photos this week as she struck some sultry poses in a black two-piece from her collection called South Pacific.

 Tropic of C shared the photos of the mom of two posing at the beach in the all-black swimwear ensemble on March 5.
 The two new Instagram pictures had Candice first posing with both hands on her hips as she showed off the dark bikini, which is available now.

-Wearing a pair of hoop earrings in both ears, Swanepoel shot a sultry look towards the camera as she flaunted her tan for the beach shoot as well as a body chain underneath her bottoms.
+Wearing a pair of hoop earrings in both ears, Swanepoel shot a sultry look toward the camera as she flaunted her tan for the beach shoot as well as a body chain underneath her bottoms.

 In the second Instagram picture uploaded this week, the superstar model had her arms up and crossed over her head as she gave fans a head-to-toe look at her toned figure in the South Pacific bikini with her head tilted to the side.
 In the caption, the account revealed that the classic two-piece swimwear look was now low in stock.